For Your Trust, I Thank You

 You and I will meet again

-somewhere beyond here and now
+in a place beyond here and now

 we will talk without using stock phrases